SynergyWire/SynergyWire-blog/articles/react-error-handling.md

 ![product-search-error-boundary-working.gif](/images/articles/react-error-handling/product-search-error-boundary-working.gif)

-We did it, all is working as expected (you can test the other scenarios by your own).
+We did it, all is working as expected (you can test the other scenarios on your own).

 > **_NOTE:_**  You could find the whole example on [this repository](https://github.com/SynergyWire/react-error-boundary-app)